 \section{Preprojective algebras and Coxeter fans}

-The aim of this section is to show that $g$-fan of a preprojective algebra $\Pi$ of Dynkin type is the Coxeter fans, and the $c$-polytope $\Pi^c(\Pi)$ is the short root polytope.
+The aim of this section is to show that the $g$-fans of preprojective algebras $\Pi$ of Dynkin type are all the Coxeter fans, and the $c$-polytopes $\P^c(\Pi)$ are the short root polytopes.
 In particular, $\Pi$ is $g$-convex if and only if it is of type $A_n$ or $B_n$.
 In this case, $\P(\Pi)$ is the dual polytope of the short root polytope.